INNOVATIVE MOSQUITO CONTROL: PROTECTING OUR COMMUNITY

 FIGHTING INVASIVE MOSQUITOES WITH NEW TECHNOLOGIES

 Sterile Insect Technique (SIT): A proven, environmentally friendly method to stop mosquitoes from reproducing that was developed more than 60 years ago and is successfully used by many agencies for multiple insect species.
-While there are several SIT approaches available, the District plans to use the Wolbachia method in South Natomas.
+While there are several SIT approaches available, the District plans to use the Wolbachia method in Rosemont.
 (For more information on other forms of SIT, click here.)

 What Is Wolbachia?